DanielYubinFan/Kernel_Modules_Coverage/README.md

 CCFLAGS = -ftest-coverage -fprofile-arcs export CCFLAGS
 ```
+Then re-make and re-install the whole kernel.
+The compliation results are under /sys/(there are also a e1000.mod.gcno in the source code folder)
 ### Installing

 A step by step series of examples that tell you have to get a development env running